 *Realistically, you probably won’t be using a char cloth for survival.
-I personally always bring a lighter and waterproof matches with me when I go backpacking in the wilderness.
+I personally always bring survival lighters with me when I go backpacking in the wilderness.

 However, it’s a lot of fun to build a fire using a char cloth and F&S (flint and steel).

-To make a char cloth, you need to put a cloth made from natural material in a sealed, fireproof container.
-You then put the container on a flames or coals.
+To make char cloth, you need to put a cloth made from natural material in a sealed, fireproof container.
+You then put the container on flames or coals.

 Because the container is sealed, hot air inside the container will build up and exit the container.
 Thus, the cloth gets heated in the absence of oxygen.

 1. Get a Fireproof Tin

 Most people use an Altoids tin because they are so readily available.
 You can also use things like soda cans with tinfoil on top to seal it.
 Cookie tins or clean paint cans are good if you want to make larger amounts of char cloth at once.

 Keep in mind that people have been making char cloth for centuries – long before Altoids was around.
 The primitive way of charring a cloth involved wrapping plant materials in layers of green leaves.
 The plant material could also be put in a clay pot buried in sand to cut off air.